Greece Moments Greece Moments

 Evening atmosphere in Little Venice on Mykonos

-The crowds of people who push their way through the alleys every day and make a pilgrimage to the windmills may seem daunting at first glance.
-But once you’ve experienced the magical sunset from the waterfront of this picturesque district, you’ll quickly forget the hustle and bustle around you.
+The crowds that push their way through the alleys every day and make their way to the windmills may seem daunting at first glance.
+But once you’ve experienced the magical sunset from the waterfront promenade of this picturesque neighborhood, you’ll quickly forget the hustle and bustle around you.

 mykonos windmühlen und klein venedig